anirbandas7/anirbandas7.github.io/_pages/about.md

 ---
 permalink: /
 title: "About Me"
-excerpt: "I am currently an Assistant Professor at NIIT University, Neemrana, Rajasthan.
+excerpt: "I am currently an Assistant Professor at UPES, dehradun.
 I have completed his Ph.D. in Computer Science and Engineering from the Indian Institute of Information Technology Guwahati, India.
 Post Ph.D., I have worked as a Post Doctoral Fellow at the Ubiquitous Networked Systems Lab (UbiNet) at the Indian Institute of Technology Kharagpur.

 My research interest primarily involves Sensing, Human-Computer Interaction and the Internet of Things.
 My earlier research works addressed in-network data fusion, machine inference on low-power devices, sentiment analysis on textual data, and detecting communities in social networks.
 Apart from that I have 3+ years of teaching experience at both abroad and within the country.